apache/pekko/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 #### Akka Typed Stream API changes

 * `ActorSource.actorRef` relying on `PartialFunction` has been replaced in the Java API with a variant more suitable to be called by Java.
-* Factories for creating a materializer from an `akka.actor.typed.ActorSystem` have been removed.
+* Factories for creating a materializer from an `org.apache.pekko.actor.typed.ActorSystem` have been removed.
-  A stream can be run with an `akka.actor.typed.ActorSystem` @scala[in implicit scope]@java[parameter] and therefore the need for creating a materializer has been reduced.
+  A stream can be run with an `org.apache.pekko.actor.typed.ActorSystem` @scala[in implicit scope]@java[parameter] and therefore the need for creating a materializer has been reduced.
 * `actorRefWithAck` has been renamed to `actorRefWithBackpressure`